jiaqikiki/Jiaqi-Liu/index.md

 ### ---Internship in China Construction Bank Suzhou, China

-China Construction Bank/ Jul 2020 to Aug 2021
+China Construction Bank/ From Jul 2020 to Aug 2021

 ·Conducted special service and account transactions for customers, including ordering checks and placing stop payment orders.